 Radionuclide Basics: Cesium-137

 Cesium (chemical symbol Cs) is a soft, flexible, silvery-white metal that becomes liquid near room temperature, but easily bonds with chlorides to create a crystalline powder.
 The most common radioactive form of cesium is Cs-137.
-Cs-137 is produced by nuclear fissionfissionThe splitting of an atomic nucleus into at least two other nuclei with the release of a relatively large amount of energy.
+Cesium-137 is produced by nuclear fissionfissionThe splitting of an atomic nucleus into at least two other nuclei with the release of a relatively large amount of energy.
 Fissioning that occurs without any outside cause is called "spontaneous fission." for use in medical devices and gauges.
-Cs-137 is also one of the byproducts of nuclear fission processes in nuclear reactors and nuclear weapons testing.
+It is also one of the byproducts of nuclear fission processes in nuclear reactors and nuclear weapons testing.

 Because Cs-137 bonds with chlorides to make a crystalline powder, it reacts in the environment like table salt (sodium chloride):

 - Cesium binds strongly to soil and concrete, but does not travel very far below the surface.

 - Plants and vegetation growing in or nearby contaminated soil may take up small amounts of Cs-137 from the soil.

 Small quantities of Cs-137 can be found in the environment from nuclear weapons and from nuclear reactor accidents.

 - Medical radiation therapy devices for treating cancer.

 - Industrial gauges that detect the flow of liquid through pipes.